Metalama//Conceptual documentation/Verifying architecture

 Verifying architecture

-This chapter describes how to verify your source code against the architecture, design patterns, and other team conventions.
+This chapter outlines how to verify your source code against the architecture, design patterns, and other team conventions.

-There are two ways to add verification rules to your code.
-You can do it declaratively by applying architecture custom attributes to your code or programmatically using a compile-time fluent API.
-Metalama comes with a set of ready-made custom attributes and compile-time methods, and you can easily create your own attributes or methods for rules specific to your project.
+There are two methods for adding verification rules to your code.
+You can do this declaratively by applying custom architecture attributes to your code, or programmatically using a compile-time fluent API.
+Metalama provides a set of pre-made custom attributes and compile-time methods.
+Additionally, you can easily create your own attributes or methods for rules that are specific to your project.

 Benefits

-Verifying code against architecture is especially important for projects developed by a large team or maintained over an extended period.
+Verifying code against architecture is particularly important for projects developed by a large team or maintained over a long period.

-• Executable rules instead of paper guidelines.
-Architectural guidelines can now be enforced in real-time within the code editor instead of only being written down and put on shelves.
+• Executable rules instead of paper guidelines: Architectural guidelines can now be enforced in real-time within the code editor, rather than merely being written down and stored away.

-• Immediate feedback.
-Developers don't need to wait for the CI build to complete; feedback is given within seconds.
+• Immediate feedback: Developers don't have to wait for the CI build to finish; feedback is provided within seconds.

-• Smoother code reviews.
-Rule violations are automatically detected so that code reviews can focus on flows and concepts.
+• Smoother code reviews: Rule violations are automatically detected, allowing code reviews to focus on flows and concepts.

-• Better team alignment.
-Automated code validation encourages the team to respect consistent patterns and practices.
+• Better team alignment: Automated code validation promotes the team's adherence to consistent patterns and practices.

-• Lower complexity.
-The resulting codebase is simpler when everyone on the team follows consistent patterns and practices.
+• Lower complexity: The resulting codebase is simpler when everyone on the team adheres to consistent patterns and practices.

-• Reduced architecture erosion.
-The gap between the initial architecture and its implementation in source code stays smaller.
+• Reduced architecture erosion: The gap between the initial architecture and its implementation in the source code remains smaller.

 In this chapter